percona/cloud-tools/doc/Agent.rst

-Percona Agent is a background service that collects MySQL server metrics and sends this data to Percona Cloud over a secure connection.
+Percona Agent is a background service that collects MySQL server metrics and sends this data to :term:`Percona Cloud` over a secure websocket connection.
-It uses a unique API key to identify the data for a specific organization.
+It uses a unique :term:`API key` to identify the data for a specific :term:`organization`.

 Percona Agent code is open source, and available on `GitHub <https://github.com/percona/percona-agent>`_.

 Depending on your needs and preferences, you can install Percona Agent in one of the following ways:

 `Quick Install`_
  Install the latest version of Percona Agent